 - Grown on commercial farms with average annual produce sales of at least $25,000 calculated over the previous three years of production.
-Sales values in the regulation written in 2011 must be adjusted upward each year to account for inflation (i.e., $25,000 in 2011 is $27,199 in 2017 dollars).
+Sales values in the regulation written in 2011 must be adjusted upward each year to account for inflation (see the calculation tool on the FDA website).

 - Likely to be eaten raw (e.g., leafy greens, cucumbers, tomatoes, summer squash, and most fruits).
 Raw produce is considered riskier than cooked fruits and vegetables where any harmful microorganisms are likely to be destroyed.

 Put another way, produce not covered under the regulation includes those commodities that are:

 - Grown on farms with average annual produce sales less than $25,000 (increased each year to account for inflation).